New York Rangers: Early years (1926–1942)

 Rickard's franchise began play in the 1926–27 season.
-The first team crest was a horse sketched in blue carrying a cowboy waving a hockey stick aloft, before being changed to the familiar "RANGERS" in diagonal.
-Future Toronto Maple Leafs owner Conn Smythe was hired to assemble the team, however he had a falling-out with Rickard's hockey man, Col. John S. Hammond, and was fired as manager-coach on the eve of the first season—he was paid a then-hefty $2,500 to leave.
+The first team crest played on the club's name with a rearing horse sketched in blue carrying a cowboy waving a hockey stick aloft, with the word "TEX'S" in a crescent at the top of the emblem with "RANGERS" below it.
+Rickard rejected that design and management settled on a crest similar to the Americans, a "shield" shape with "NEW YORK" horizontally across the top of the shield and "RANGERS" written diagonally from the top left to bottom right.
+The diagonal positioning of "RANGERS" carried over to the front of the solid blue jerseys.
+Future Toronto Maple Leafs owner Conn Smythe was hired to assemble the team.
+However, he had a falling-out with Rickard's associate, John S. Hammond, and was fired as manager-coach on the eve of the first season – he was paid a then-hefty $2,500 to leave.
 Smythe was replaced by Pacific Coast Hockey Association co-founder Lester Patrick.
 The new team Smythe assembled turned out to be a winner.
 The Rangers won the American Division title their first year but lost to the Boston Bruins in the playoffs.

 The team's early success led to players becoming minor celebrities and fixtures in New York City's Roaring Twenties nightlife.
-During this time, playing at the Garden on 49th Street, blocks away from Times Square, that the Rangers obtained their nickname "The Broadway Blueshirts".
+It was during this time, playing at the Garden on 49th Street, blocks away from Times Square, that the Rangers obtained their nickname "The Broadway Blueshirts".
 On December 13, 1929, the Rangers became the first team in the NHL to travel by plane when they hired the Curtiss-Wright Corporation to fly them to Toronto for a game against the Maple Leafs, which they lost 7–6.